tricodex/Reproducing_DialSummEval/reproduce/metrics/README.md

 ## Metrics

-This directory contains the metrics that were applied in the orignal paper, some of which are organized into individual directories containing a `my_metric.py` file that executes the metric to gain a metric score.
+This directory contains the metrics that were applied in the orignal paper, some of which are organized into individual directories containing a `my_metric.py` file that executes the metric to aquire the metric score on the summary.
 The remaining metrics can be executed in the `other_metrics_and_human.py` file.
 This file contains the remaining metrics:

 - [SummaQA](https://github.com/ThomasScialom/summa-qa)
 - [nlg-eval](https://github.com/Maluuba/nlg-eval#readme) (